 With shades of cult horrors Kill List and Wake Wood, A DARK SONG is nevertheless fiercely original and innovative, helmed with an assurance that is all the more astonishing given it is Gavin’s first film.
-After a slot at the London Film Festival, and winning Gavin the New Visions award at the 2016 Sitges Festival, A DARK SONG is brooding, brutal and brilliant, and now ready to scare up cinema audiences in the UK.
+After a slot at the London Film Festival, and winning Gavin the New Visions award at the 2016 Sitges Festival, A DARK SONG is brooding, brutal and brilliant, and now ready to scare audiences at home!

 “A thoroughly entertaining and refreshing new slice of British cult cinema.”
 HeyUGuys